amzn/style-dictionary/docs/quick_start.md

 ```

 Pretty nifty!
 This shows a few things happening:
-1. The build system does a deep merge of all the property JSON files defined in the `source` attribute of `config.json`.
-This allows you to split up the property JSON files however you want.
+1. The build system does a deep merge of all the design token files defined in the `source` attribute of `config.json`.
+This allows you to split up the design token files however you want.
 There are 2 JSON files with `color` as the top level key, but they get merged properly.
-1. The build system resolves references to other style property values. `{size.font.medium.value}` is resolved properly.
+1. The build system resolves references to other design tokens. `{size.font.medium.value}` is resolved properly.
-1. The build system handles references to property values in other files as well (as you can see in `properties/color/font.json`).
+1. The build system handles references to design token values in other files as well (as you can see in `properties/color/font.json`).
 1. Values are transformed specifically for each platform.